+Doc Number: STAT-PRO-025 Date Effective: 11/11/2024 This document is uncontrolled when printed Document Owner: Office of the CEO Version 6

+Page 34 of 37
-- · appointment, dismissal or discipline of the CEO or, in the case of Brisbane City Council only, for senior executive employees; - industrial matters affecting employees; - the council's budget (this does not include the monthly financial statements); - · rating concessions; - legal advice obtained by the council, including legal proceedings that may be taken by or against the council; - matters that may directly affect the health and safety of an individual or a group of individuals; - negotiations relating to a commercial matter involving the council for which a public discussion could prejudice the interests of the council; - negotiations relating to the taking of land by the council under the Acquisition of Land Act 1967; - a matter that the council is required to keep confidential under a law of, or a formal agreement with, the Commonwealth or state.

-A council meeting, standing and advisory committee meeting cannot resolve that a meeting be closed where the meeting is informed of a councillor's personal interest in the matter by another person and the eligible councillors at the meeting must decide whether the councillor has a declarable conflict of interest in the matter.

-Further, the meeting must not be closed if a quorum is lost due to the number of conflicted councillors who leave the meeting and the council must;

-- delegate the matter; - decide by resolution to defer to a later meeting; - decide by resolution to take no further action on the matter.

-None of the above will be considered, discussed, voted on or made during a closed session.

-If a closed session includes attendance by teleconference, the councillor/s attending by teleconference must maintain confidentiality by ensuring no other person can hear their conversation while in the closed meeting.

-To take a matter into a closed session the council must abide by the following:
+- 9.1.1 Appointment, dismissal or discipline of the CEO or, in the case of Brisbane City Council only, for senior executive employees; - 9.1.2 Industrial matters affecting employees; - 9.1.3 The council's budget (this does not include the monthly financial statements); - 9.1.4 Rating concessions; - 9.1.5 Legal advice obtained by the council, including legal proceedings that may be taken by or against the council; - 9.1.6 Matters that may directly affect the health and safety of an individual or a group of individuals: - 9.1.7 Negotiations relating to a commercial matter involving the council for which a public discussion could prejudice the interests of the council; - 9.1.8 Negotiations relating to the taking of land by the council under the Acquisition of Land Act 1967; - 9.1.9 A matter that the council is required to keep confidential under a law of, or a formal agreement with, the Commonwealth or state. - A matter relating to the consideration of an investigation report for an investigation of a conduct breach given to the local government under the LGA chapter 5A, part 3, division 5. - 9.2 A council meeting, standing and advisory committee meeting cannot resolve that a meeting be closed where the meeting is informed of a councillor's personal interest in the matter by another person and the eligible councillors at the meeting must decide whether the councillor has a declarable conflict of interest in the matter. - 9.3 Further, the meeting must not be closed if a quorum is lost due to the number of conflicted councillors who leave the meeting and the council must; - 9.3.1 Delegate the consideration and decision on the matter, pursuant to section 257 of the LGA or section 238 of the COBA unless the matter cannot be delegated: - 9.2.2 Defer the matter to a later meeting when a quorum may be available - 9.2.3 Not to decide the matter and take no further action in relation to the matter unless the LGA or another Act provides that the local government must decide the matter. - 9.4 None of the above will be considered, discussed, voted on or made during a closed session. - 9.5 If a closed session includes attendance by teleconference, the councillor/s attending by teleconference must maintain confidentiality by ensuring no other person can hear their conversation while in the closed meeting (a failure to do so could be a contravention of section 171(3) of the LGA or section 173(3) of the COBA). - 9.6 To take a matter into a closed session the council must abide by the following:

-Pass a resolution to close the meeting.
-8.1

-Doc Number: STAT-PRO-025 Date Effective: 24/04/2024 This document is uncontrolled when printed Document Owner: Office of the CEO Version 5 Page 30 of 31
+Doc Number: STAT-PRO-025 Date Effective: 11/11/2024 This document is uncontrolled when printed Document Owner: Office of the CEO Version 6 Page 35 of 37